Anti-Bribery and Anti-Corruption Statement

 The Code of Business Conduct for Suppliers includes our expectations for suppliers related to conducting their business legally and ethically and covers topics such as bribery, confidentiality, fair dealing, human rights, non-discrimination and harassment, recordkeeping and reporting.

 Data Privacy/Cybersecurity Statement

-First Horizon is committed to protecting customers’ personal information from unauthorized access and use, and continues to remain vigilant with its measures to safeguard and secure all proprietary and confidential information.
+First Horizon is committed to protecting clients’ personal information from unauthorized access and use, and continues to remain vigilant with its measures to safeguard and secure all proprietary and confidential information.

 We dedicate substantial resources to cybersecurity to protect the confidentiality, integrity and availability of financial and personal data, and First Horizon is continually making investments in new technologies and cybersecurity professionals to strengthen our defenses, mitigate cybersecurity threats and adhere to regulatory requirements.

-Our employees receive fraud and information security training annually while dedicated personnel monitor FHNC systems and networks.
+Our associates receive fraud and information security training annually while dedicated personnel monitor FHNC systems and networks.